youneskamel/deep_learning_portfolio/README.md

 # My Deep Learning portfolio 🧠
 This is my deep learning portfolio.
 I will here share my various projects using deep neural networks, like research paper implementations.
+You will find below the descriptions of the various projects I worked on.

 ## Implementation of [Hasselt et al. (2015)](https://arxiv.org/abs/1509.06461) : Double Deep Q Learning on the atari library with PyTorch :space_invader: